So many people are looking for that "magic pill" that will take all of their stresses and worries away. Ideally, this pill should fix all their...

-This can be defined as healthy habits and behaviors that when combined, contribute to more and better sleep on a regular basis.
+This can be defined as healthy habits and behaviors that, when combined, contribute to more and better sleep on a regular basis.
 This includes healthy hydration habits.
-These healthy sleep habits may include things like setting a regular bedtime, keeping digital devices out of the bedroom, and maintaining a sleep diary.
-While your individual sleep habits may vary, there are many standard sleep habits that can benefit nearly all good sleep hygiene routines, helping the individual fall asleep easier.
+These sleep habits may include practices like setting a regular bedtime, keeping digital devices out of the bedroom and maintaining a sleep diary.
+While individual sleep habits may vary, there are many standard sleep habits that can benefit nearly all good sleep hygiene routines, helping the individual fall asleep easier.

-Experts at The National Sleep Foundation2 recommend that those aged 18 to 64, get between seven to nine hours of sleep each night.
+Experts at The National Sleep Foundation recommend that those aged 18 to 64 get between 7-9 hours of sleep each night.